Best Apple Watch 2022: The best Apple smartwatches to buy, from £169

 Which Apple Watch is best for me?

-The main updates to the Series 7 are a 20% increase in screen size and faster charging but there are other small changes, including an improvement in glass thickness and dust proofing, improving overall robustness.
+A solid upgrade on the Series 6, the Series 7 saw a 20% increase in screen size and the addition of faster charging, with other improvements including better glass thickness and dust proofing – improving the device’s overall robustness.

-Elsewhere, fitness tracking features and apps such ECG heart rate and blood oxygen monitoring, sleep tracking and Apple Pay remain the same.
-The only qualm we have with the Series 7 is the mediocre 18 hours of battery life, which hasn’t improved on previous generations.
+Elsewhere, fitness tracking features and apps such ECG heart rate and blood oxygen monitoring, sleep tracking and Apple Pay remained the same.
+The only qualm we had with the Series 7 is the mediocre 18 hours of battery life, which remains an unsolved problem, being the same as both the Series 6 before it and the new Series 8.

-Read the full Apple Watch Series 7 review
+Read our full Apple Watch Series 7 review for more information

 Key specs – Operating system: WatchOS; Screen size and type: 396 x 484, 1,143mm2 display area (44mm) / 352 x 430, 904mm2 display area (41mm); Battery life: Up to 18 hours; Replaceable strap: Yes; GPS: Yes; Heart rate: Yes; NFC: Yes

-The Apple Watch SE does a lot of what the Series 6 can do, but at £110 less.
-It’s a fine option for those who want an Apple Watch but can do without the more flashy features such as ECG, blood-oxygen measurements, and the Series 6’s brighter always-on-display mode.
+The Apple Watch SE is a great option if you don’t have the budget for the Series 7 or 8 Apple Watches: It does a lot of what these flagship smartwatches can do, at a much lower price.
+It’s a fine option for those who want an Apple Watch but can do without the more flashy features such as ECG and blood-oxygen measurements, or the more expensive models’ always-on-display mode.

-At 18 hours, the battery life is no worse than the Series 6.
-You can still use the watch to reply to texts, answer calls, and use Siri to set alarms and reminders, and you can install all the same apps from the App Store.
-While it doesn’t have the Series 6’s ECG app, the SE does have all the same fitness motion tracking sensors, as well as an altimeter and irregular heart rate notifications.
-If you can’t quite splash out £379 for the Series 6, this is the perfect alternative
+With a new chipset to match that of the Series 8, the second generation Apple Watch SE claims to run 20% faster than the original model (which we gave a five-star Best Buy review).
+At 18 hours, the battery life is no worse than the Series 8, either.
+Plus, you can still use the watch to reply to texts, answer calls and employ Siri to set alarms and reminders, and install all the same apps from the App Store.
+While it doesn’t have an ECG app, the SE does have all the same fitness motion tracking sensors, as well as an altimeter and irregular heart rate notifications.
+If you can’t afford to pay £419 or more for a Series 8 the SE is still the perfect alternative.

 Key specs – Operating system: WatchOS; Screen size and type: 1.57in 394 x 324 Retina LTPO OLED; Battery life: Up to 18 hours; Replaceable strap: Yes; GPS: Yes; Heart rate: Yes; NFC: Yes